Starotitorov/PersonalFinanceAssistant/README.md

 Run `npm install` to install project dependencies.

-Execute the command `react-native run-android` to run the application in the Android emulator.
+Execute a command `react-native run-android` to run the application in the Android emulator.

-Execute the command `react-native run-ios` to run the application in the iOS emulator.
+Execute a command `react-native run-ios` to run the application in the iOS emulator.